jkirsteins/fullpocket/content/post/2019-11-26-something-came-up-4-middle-class-family-budgets.md

 The article is really well done.
 However, if you need some gentle nudging, here are some points that I found interesting:

-- Work hard and be lucky;
+- working hard is important, but so is having fortunate circumstances;
-- U.S. student loans; and
+- it seems *too* easy to acquire upper 5 digit study debt in the U.S.;
-- Something always comes up.
+- deliberate financial management is hard.

 ## Work Hard and Be Lucky